Information for Students & Parents

 Click HERE to find out more information on the Family Educational Rights and Privacy Act (FERPA).

-Where can I get more information on Disability Accomodations?
+Where can I get more information on Disability Accommodations?

 Information, orientation, and advisement are offered to students who provide the University with current and verifiable disability documentation.
 Accommodations approved at the high school must be approved for students enrolled in dual enrollment courses.
 To request accommodations in the high school please contact the school counselor or to obtain more information about St. Thomas University disability accommodations, the student should contact STU Disability Services office at 305-628-6564.